lytecache/lytecache-cli/README.md

 go install github.com/lytecache/lytecache-cli/cmd/lytecache@latest
 ```

-**Manual download:** grab the archive for your OS/arch from the [latest release](https://github.com/lytecache/lytecache-cli/releases/latest) -- each comes with a `checksums.txt`.
-Linux users can instead use the `.deb`/`.rpm` package from the same release.
+**Manual download:** grab the archive for your OS/arch from the [latest release](https://github.com/lytecache/lytecache-cli/releases/latest); each one comes with a `checksums.txt`.
+Linux users can use the `.deb`/`.rpm` package from the same release instead.

 ## A session